mariuszsygnowski/delivereat/README.md

 # Delivereat

-Let's create an app that allows customers to order food online.
+This app allow to order from menu some products.
+I focus on logic Let's create an app that allows customers to order food online.

 A few notes before we get started